×

 All about Enderbite and Blue Granite Properties

 Know all about Enderbite and Blue Granite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Blue Granite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Blue Granite is Phaneritic.
 Enderbite appears Veined or Pebbled and Blue Granite appears Shiny.
-The luster of Enderbite is not available while that of Blue Granite is subvitreous to dull.
+The luster of Enderbite is while that of Blue Granite is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Blue Granite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Blue Granite are cemetery markers, commemorative tablets, creating artwork, curling.